open-cogsci/datamatrix/doc-pelican/include/api/functional.md

 This decorator only works for arguments and return values that can be serialized (i.e. arguments that you can pickle).

-To clear memoization, either pass `~[function name]` as a command line argument to a script, or pass `memoclear=True` as a keyword to the memoized function (not to the decorator).
+The memoized function becomes a callable object.
+To clear the memoization cache, call the `.clear()` function on the memoized function.

 For a more detailed description, see:

 - %link:memoization%

+*Changed in v0.8.0*: You can no longer pass the `memoclear` keyword to the memoized function.

 __Example:__